OpenGeoVis/PVGeo/README.md

 ## More Details on How to Install

 To clone and use the plugins distributed in the repo for ParaView, you'll need [Python 2](https://www.python.org/downloads/) with the SciPy and NumPy modules [installed](https://docs.python.org/2/installing/index.html), and [ParaView](https://www.paraview.org/download/) installed on your computer.
 Note that this repository will only work with builds of ParaView that have Python.
-Currently, the VR build of ParaView does not have Python included, and we will describe some workarounds for sending data to the VR version on [these wiki pages](https://github.com/banesullivan/ParaViewGeophysics/wiki/Wiki-Contents#virtual-reality).
+Currently, the VR build of ParaView does not have Python included, and we will describe some workarounds for sending data to the VR version on under the Resources section in the [Docs pages](http://paraviewgeophysics.readthedocs.io/).

 ### Windows Users:
 If you're on Windows, see [this](https://git-for-windows.github.io) for GitHub and [this](https://devtidbits.com/2011/07/01/cygwin-walkthrough-and-beginners-guide-is-it-linux-for-windows-or-a-posix-compatible-alternative-to-powershell/) guide for using the Unix command line on windows.